IDLabMedia/360DCET/README.md

 # Download the demo

-The demo called "360DCET_demo.zip" (564MB) can be downloaded under [Releases](https://github.com/IDLabMedia/360DCET/releases).
+The demo called "360DCET_demo.zip" (564MB download, unzips to 8.6GB) can be downloaded under [Releases](https://github.com/IDLabMedia/360DCET/releases).

 Currently, **only the SteamVR platform on Windows** is supported, so use a VR headset that works in SteamVR.
 The demo was tested on a Windows 10 PC with an HTC Vive Pro headset.